wp-plugins/socials-ignited/readme.txt

 == Changelog ==

+= 1.4 =
+* Fixed an issue where the Customizer screen would not work because jquery.chained.js wasn’t loaded.
+* Updated jquery.chained.js to v0.9.10.
+* Worked around an issue where the chained dropdowns wouldn’t work before Save was pressed.
+* Added more round dark icons (addthis, amazon_alt, behance, soundcloud).
+* Improved sanitization.
+* Labels are now properly associated to fields.
+* Title now goes through the widget_title filter.
+* Updated language files.

 = 1.3 =
 * Added a Custom CSS option for easy customization, and in order to preserve custom styling betweet updates.
 * Updated language files.